udit-uniyal/checkmarx-accuknox-action/README.md

-# 🔐 Checkmarx to AccuKnox GitHub Action
+# 🔐 Checkmarx AccuKnox Integration

 Easily fetch Checkmarx scan results and upload them to the AccuKnox Console using this GitHub Action.